jon-jacky/PyModel/samples/Socket/README.txt

 does not model establishing or closing the connections.
 Therefore it does not include actions that model the socket library operations open, bind, listen, accept, connect, or close.
-To test a real implementation, those operations must all be handled in the stepper (see Stepper sections, below).
+To test a real implementation, those operations must all be handled in the steppers (see Stepper sections, below).